jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 same class of society.”
 “No, I am descending.”

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 153

 “I beg pardon.”
 “My last client of the sort was a king.”
 “Oh, really!
 I had no idea.
 And which king?”